Sponsor a Crèche

 Celebrate the Holidays with LUMA

-This winter, the Loyola University Museum of Art (LUMA) continues its beloved holiday celebration of presenting Art and Faith of the Crèche: The Collection of James and Emilia Govan.
+This winter, LUMA continues its beloved holiday celebration of presenting Art and Faith of the Crèche: The Collection of James and Emilia Govan.
 The seventh annual exhibition will be on view from November 8, 2014–January 4, 2015.

 The collection of James and Emilia Govan includes more than 500 crèches from 100 countries.
 Talented craftspeople and artists from around the world share their creative interpretations of the Nativity through native architecture, clothing, flora and fauna.